NBA Legend Shaquille O’Neal Predicts Fate Of LeBron James And L.A. Lakers In 2018-19 Season

 After acquiring LeBron James in the recent free agency, most people expected the Los Angeles Lakers to end their five-year playoff drought in the 2018-19 NBA season.
-However, with James as the only superstar on their roster, it remains a big question mark if the Lakers have what it takes to beat the reigning NBA champions, Golden State Warriors, in a best-of-seven series and make it to the NBA Finals 2019.
+However, with James as the only superstar on their roster, it remains a big question mark if the Lakers have what it takes to beat the reigning NBA champions Golden State Warriors in a best-of-seven series and make it to the NBA Finals 2019.

 Lakers legend Shaquille O’Neal is one of the people who doesn’t see the Lakers competing for the NBA championship title this season.
 In an exclusive interview with For The Win, O’Neal said that the Lakers can already call it a successful season when they manage to reach the second round of the Western Conference Playoffs.